oarcscience/ith.oarc.science/neu/eng/osc/osc00.md

 #### 1910

 ###### Scanned at sacredspiral.com, Eliza Fegley redactor.
-HTML formatting October 2003, J. B. Hare at Intangible Textual Heritage.
+HTML formatting October 2003, J. Lelievre at Intangible Textual Heritage.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------